garage44/ca11/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-**[CA11](https://github.com/garage11/ca11)** was started in 2019 with the purpose to make telephony more like the Web; accessible and without a need for accounts.
-CA11 is a WebRTC softphone with flexible support for multiple signalling protocols.
-It implements the existing **SIP** protocol and a customized **SIG11** signalling.
-SIP is oriented towards centralized calling using a PBX; SIG11 focusses on P2P calling.
-CA11 aims to focus on the following themes:
+**[CA11](https://github.com/garage11/ca11)** was started in 2019 with the purpose to shape telephony more like the Web; accessible and without a need for accounts.
+CA11 is basically a WebRTC softphone with flexible support for multiple signalling protocols.
+It implements the existing **SIP** protocol and a custom one called **SIG11**.
+SIP is oriented towards calling with an intermediary PBX(Asterisk); SIG11 is developed to accomodate P2P calling.
+The CA11 project focusses on these topics:

-- Privacy - Calls and Signalling messages must be E2E encrypted where possible
+- Privacy - Calls (**SIP**/**SIG11**) and Signalling(**SIG11**) are E2E encrypted
-- Accessibility - SIG11 features an open signalling network as a service
+- Accessibility - Open accountless signalling service(**SIG11**)
-- Costs - Bringing down hosting costs by decentralizing media flows
+- Costs - Decentralize media flow(**SIG11**)
-- Compatibility - Calling over existing telephony networks (SIP)
+- Compatibility - Use existing telephony networks (**SIP**)

 ## Requirements

-- Chrom(e/ium) browser
+- Chromium 74 or later (requires experimental import maps)
-- Node.js 13+ (Native ESM)
+- Node.js 13+ (requires ES-Module support)
-- Docker (or install manually using Docker as reference)
+- Docker - or install manually using Docker directives as reference

 ## Installation

-- Checkout the project & install dependencies:
+- Clone the project & install its dependencies:

       git clone git@github.com:garage11/ca11.git
       cd ca11